 Click Continue to process to the next step.

 By default, REST API import will always re-import all data.
-During the import the old imported data will be deleted and then replaced by new returned data.
+During the import, the old imported Measures data will be deleted and then replaced by newly returned Measures data.
+Dimension members will be updated and new Dimension members added Note old Dimension members are not deleted.
 If REST API returns many pages of results then each data import might take long time as well as reports might return incomplete data while the old data are deleted and not all new data are imported.

 If REST API supports additional parameters to return just the recently updated data then you can use the incremental import option to update just the recent source data after the initial full import.
 Click Incremental import parameters to specify additional parameters: